dbernard87/personal-portfolio/README.md

 ## Usage

-To view the website, click the link to the index.html file located in the Github repository personal-portfolio. [https://dbernard87.github.io/personal-portfolio/index.html]
+To view the website, click the link to the Github repository personal-portfolio. [https://dbernard87.github.io/personal-portfolio/]

 ![image of website homepage](assets/images/screenshot.png)